zaif651/TNG_to_Lenstronomy_Simulation/README.md

 Dedugging the INTERPOL class and Lensing potentials.
 I'm still testing these scripts!!

+## kappa_oberved.npy, x_coord.npy, y_coord.npy
+files containing kappa (lensing convergence) data

+## Lenstronomy_kappa_custom.ipynb
+Notebook for comparing custom lensing potential calculation with Lenstonomy's in-built function for pre-defined models for diagnosing the INTERPOL class.
+My function fails :(.
+There are simplified assumptions in the lensing potential calculation through Fourier Transform that are liking causing the issues.

+Ignore these files :

 ## Illustris-to-kappa.py
 Script for computing convergence from stellar mass density projection only.
 Ignore this file for now.

-## kappa_oberved.npy, x_coord.npy, y_coord.npy
-files containing kappa (lensing convergence) data

 ## Illustris-kappa-lenstronomy-combined.py
 One complete integrated pipeline from importing the Illustris Galaxy to kappa calculation to simulating lensed images.
 Some flaws in the script (only takes stellar density that is).
 Ignore this file.